 Your departmentally-assigned undergraduate academic advisor is your most important source of guidance for your journey through civil and systems engineering.
 Prior to meeting with your advisor, you should develop a preliminary plan of classes using the Degree Checkout Sheet and Sample Program as guides.

-- Students should be aware that no faculty member in the department may release a hold on SIS unless they have had a face-to-face discussion with the student regarding course planning and their progress towards a degree as represented in the Degree Checkout Form.
+After this meeting your advisor will “release your hold” on SIS so that you may complete your online registration.
+Students should be aware that no faculty member in the department may release a hold on SIS unless they have had a face-to-face discussion with the student regarding course planning and their progress towards a degree as represented in the Degree Checkout Form.

-In some cases it may be useful to also meet with the engineering school-wide academic advisors.
+In some cases it may be useful to also meet with the Whiting School of Engineering academic advisors.
 These professional staff advisors, unlike your academic advisors, are more connected to some of the broader school services available for health and wellness, tutoring, extra-curricular programs outside of the department, direct help with the registrar, etc.

 Course Exception Waiver Form

 If a student and his/her advisor agree that an alternate course may be used to fulfill the requirements listed in the student’s degree checkout form, a Course Exception Waiver form must be signed by both advisor and student and submitted to the department’s Academic Program Coordinator.